SomayehMotevalli/SM-cdd203finalproj/README.md

 •	A README detailing data sources, virtual environment setup, and package installation for result reproduction.
 Where is the data
-•	How to download your repo
+•	How to download your repo?
 •	Explain how we can set up your virtual environment, and install
 •	packages similar to the readme content provided for assignments
 •	Ensure you have code for us to run to reproduce your results